isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/support-schematron-file.md

 ## Define abstract patterns{#schematron-abstract-patterns}

-AEM Gudies also supports abstract patterns in Schematron.
+AEM Guides also supports abstract patterns in Schematron.
 You can define generic abstract patterns reuse these abstract patterns.
 You can create placeholder parameters that specify the actual pattern.

 Using abstract patterns can simplify your Schematron schema by reducing the duplication of rules and making it easier to manage and update your validation logic.
 It can also make your schema easier to understand, as you can define complex validation logic in a single abstract pattern that can be reused throughout the schema.